Online Graph Coloring for $k$-Colorable Graphs: Introduction

-\paragraph{Online graph coloring.} The \emph{online coloring problem} is defined differently.
-In the online version of the graph coloring problem, the vertices of an unknown graph arrive one by one, together with edges adjacent to the already present vertices.
-Upon the arrival of each vertex $v$, a color must be immediately assigned to $v$ before the next vertex arrives.
-The goal is to obtain a proper coloring of the resulting graph.
-The challenge is to design a coloring strategy that minimizes the total number of assigned colors.
-The online graph coloring problem appears to be even harder than the graph coloring problem.
+We study online algorithms for graph coloring, where the input graph is revealed over time.
+In the \emph{online coloring problem}, vertices arrive one by one, together with their incident edges.
+Upon the arrival of each vertex, we must immediately assign its color (which must differ from the neighbors' colors) before the next vertex arrives.
+The challenge is to design a coloring strategy that minimizes the number of colors used.

-The online graph coloring problem is indeed challenging because, sometimes, intuitive algorithms fail; for example, the \textsc{FirstFit} algorithm, which repeatedly assigns the least-indexed available color to each arriving vertex, cannot even bound the number of colors (see \autoref{fig-601}).
-This algorithm works well only for $d$-degenerate graphs (i.e., every induced subgraph has a vertex of degree at most $d-1$), see \cite{Ira94}.\footnote{\textsc{FirstFit} only uses $O(d \log n)$ colors for such a graph.}
+The online coloring problem appears to be even harder than graph coloring.
+The most intuitive strategy is perhaps the First-Fit algorithm, which repeatedly assigns the least-indexed available color to each arriving vertex.
+However, this strategy cannot bound the number of colors, even for bipartite graphs (\autoref{fig:intro-firstfit}).